jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 ## Additions ##

 I'm looking to add `async/await` methods ontop of the existing Java interface callbacks to make things cleaner and more .NET friendly.
-I've added an untested implementation for nearby searches and will be adding more soon.
+Here's a working example using nearby search:

     try
     {